Dhruv-Cmds/Library-Management/README.md

 - Issue and return books.

 ## Requirements
-- Python 3.8+
+- Python 3.8 or higher
-- Flask
-- SQLAlchemy
+- Java JDK 8 or higher

 ## Installation
 1. Clone the repository: